Scania AB: Metro Cammell Weymann (UK)

-In 1969, Scania teamed up with MCW to make the Metro-Scania single-decker for the UK market based on the BR110MH, and since 1971 the BR111MH chassis.
-In 1973, it was replaced by the Metropolitan double-decker, built on the BR111DH chassis.
-Production ended in 1978, when the BR111 was replaced by the BR112.
-East Lancashire Coachbuilders (ELC) launched their low-entry MaxCi in 1993, one year after Scania's own left-hand drive version.
-It was followed by the L113-based European in 1995 until 1996.
-In 2003, ELC was back with both the OmniDekka double-decker and the OmniTown midibus to complement Scania's own OmniCity.
+In 1969, Scania partnered with MCW to produce the Metro-Scania single-decker for the UK market, based on the BR110MH and later the BR111MH chassis.
+In 1973, it was replaced by the Metropolitan double-decker built on the BR111DH chassis.
+Production ended in 1978 when the BR111 was replaced by the BR112.

+East Lancashire Coachbuilders (ELC) introduced the MaxCi in 1993, based on the CN113 chassis, followed by the European on the L113 in 1995.
+In 2003, ELC launched the OmniDekka double-decker and OmniTown midibus using Scania chassis.